hulxv/vnstat-client/README.md

 Show [More](screenshots).

-And thanks for any developer build a library used in this project.
+And thanks to any developer who build a library used in this project.

+You can see all packages used in the project in [package.json](./package.json)